sammsaski/sammsaski.github.io/index.md

 # About
 I'm a second-year computer science Ph.D. student working under the advisory of Dr. Taylor T. Johnson in the VeriVITAL lab.
-I am primarily focused on developing new techniques in computer-aided verification for machine learning-based systems, particularly those systems which analyze images, videos, or other high-dimensional data.
+I am primarily focused on developing new techniques in computer-aided verification for machine learning-based system, particularly those systems which analyze images, videos, or other high-dimensional data.
 I also have a growing interest in working with numerical methods and scientific software.

-If anyone is interested about my work or in collaborating, please do not hesitate to reach out!

 **Contact:** samuel.sasaki@vanderbilt.edu